wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 #### Provision the KMS Key

-W&B requires the customer to provision a KMS Key which will be used to encrypt and decrypt the S3 bucket.
-Make sure to enable key usage type for `ENCRYPT_DECRYPT` purposes.
+W&B requires the customer to provision a KMS Key which is needed to encrypt and decrypt the S3 bucket.
+The key usage type must be `ENCRYPT_DECRYPT`.
 Assign the following policy to the key:

 ```json
 {